 Good pasture management and animal husbandry techniques will also help to reduce your reliance on chemicals to control your horse’s worm burden.
-Follow these simple guidelines and read some of our more indepth articles (right) to help keep your horses as healthy as possible.
+Follow these simple guidelines and read some of our more in-depth articles (below or right) to help keep your horses and their grazing environment as healthy as possible.

 - Keep horses with the same grazing companions for herd stability.
 Rest and rotate grazing and don’t overcrowd fields.

-- Poo-pick as much as possible, at least twice a week to keep parasite levels down.
-Cross graze pasture with other species eg. sheep.
+- Cross graze pasture with other species eg. sheep.

 - Keep new horses separate until tested and treated accordingly.